Contents

 - Psychological Dependence: While the physical addiction potential of Ecstasy may be considered lower than substances like nicotine or opioids, psychological dependence can occur.
 The intense and pleasurable feelings associated with its use may lead individuals to seek out the drug repeatedly, forming a pattern of habitual use.

-- Social and Cultural Factors: The popularity of Ecstasy in certain social settings, like nightclubs and dance festivals, can contribute to its addictive nature.
-The association of the drug with fun, connection, and celebration may enhance its appeal, leading to social pressures or personal p
+- Social and Cultural Factors: The popularity of Ecstasy in nightclubs and dance festivals can contribute to its addictive nature.
+Its association with fun and connection enhances its appeal, leading to social pressures that encourage repeated use and make it harder to recognize the risks involved.

 How Addictive is Ecstasy?